Drillhole Sections

 Background

-The functionality of the Section Template in Discover for ArcGIS Pro is one of the most powerful features within Discover for ArcGIS Pro.
-When configured, it can lead to significant productivity enhancements for users extensively involved with sections.
+The Section Template functionality in Discover for ArcGIS Pro is one of its most powerful features.
+It significantly enhances productivity for users who work extensively with sections.

-The ability to generate sections enables you to create large amounts of data very quickly.
-When doing this, you want consistency of both data and styling from one section to another, without the need to set this up every time a new section is generated.
-If you intend to send this data to 3D as a unified set of files or create 3D multipatches from the data in the sections, the section template detects how you would prefer your data to be structured.
-It then consolidates all the data into a single file within the 3D environment, based on the tables in the section template.
+With the ability to generate sections, you can quickly create large volumes of data.
+This process benefits from consistent data formatting and styling across all sections, eliminating the need to configure settings for each new section individually.
+If you plan to export this data to 3D as a unified file set or to generate 3D multipatches from the section data, the Section Template automatically detects your desired data structure.
+It then consolidates the data into a single file within the 3D environment, based on the tables defined in the template.

-Since Discover utilises sections to generate 3D models, you are required to specify the nature of the 3D model before its creation in order to maintain consistency.
+Because Discover uses sections to generate 3D models, you must define the 3D model’s parameters before creating it to ensure consistency.

 Architecture